tbm/homepage/content/debian/kirkwood/qnap/ts-41x/install.md

 **Note:** on some QNAP devices, the installation fails because it cannot write the kernel to flash.
 This is because some QNAP devices have a flash chip that is currently not supported by Debian.
-This will be fixed in the next stable update.
+This will be fixed in the next stable update (Debian 7.2), which is currently planned for October 13.
 Please see [this post for more information](http://forum.qnap.com/viewtopic.php?f=147&t=78916).

 <h2>Success</h2>